Medication Prescription and Dispense (MPD)

 0.1.0 - ci-build International flag

-Medication Prescription and Delivery (MPD), published by Integrating the Healthcare Enterprise (IHE).
+Medication Prescription and Dispense (MPD), published by Integrating the Healthcare Enterprise (IHE).
 This guide is not an authorized publication; it is the continuous build for version 0.1.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
-This version is based on the current content of https://github.com/IHE/pharm-mpd and changes regularly.
+This version is based on the current content of https://github.com/IHE/pharm-mpd/tree/master and changes regularly.
 See the Directory of published versions

 Actors and Transactions Overview

-Table XX.1-1: Profile Acronym Profile - Actors and Transactions
+Table XX.1-1: IHE MPD - Actors and Transactions

 Actors Transactions Initiator or Responder Optionality Reference